 Newtral, a company specialised in fact-checking, shows that the application of AI has managed to shorten time and resources by 30%.
-In other words, "it does not mean reducing staff, but simplifying the process", since a robot will never carry out fact-checking, but "the criterion is always that of a journalist", argues Marilín Gonzalo, adding that more journalists have been hired.
+In other words, "it does not mean The services and tools of the companies consulted make it possible to specify, organize and group the technological offer of AI in Spain in three phases of the journalistic process: information, gathering, content production and content distribution reducing staff, but simplifying the process", since a robot will never carry out fact-checking, but "the criterion is always that of a journalist", argues Marilín Gonzalo, adding that more journalists have been hired.
 Thus, while other sectors are advocating the introduction of AI,